• Queen Mary University of London (LLB, 2017 – First Class, top result in both years of study)

 For more information please contact our clerks by calling +44 (0)20 7242 3555.

-Kate Temple-Mabe has a rapidly growing practice with a focus on crime (including general crime, financial crime, extradition, mutual legal assistance, and investigations) and public law, particularly as it relates to criminal activity and the criminal justice system.
+Kate Temple-Mabe practises in all areas of criminal law (including general crime, financial crime, extradition, mutual legal assistance, and investigations) and public law, particularly as it relates to criminal activity and the criminal justice system.
+She also has a varied offshore practice, and experience in the Privy Council on cases on appeal from the Caribbean.

-Her client-focussed and attentive approach to case preparation is complemented by a persuasive and compelling style of written and oral advocacy.
+She is sought after for her client-focused and attentive approach to case preparation, complemented by a persuasive and compelling style of written and oral advocacy.
+She is a proactive advocate who works with those who instruct her to tackle unusual and difficult legal and evidential problems.
 Her practice is informed by experience across all of chambers’ areas of expertise, meaning she is well-placed to advise and act in matters which sit at the intersection of different practice areas.

 She is a dual UK and USA national.